williamluszczak/TXS_NTv5/README.md

 - `$(t0)` is the central time at which flares are injected.
 To reproduce my plots, set this to `57017.01`
 - `$(dt)` is the injected flare duration.
 To reproduce my plots, set this to `158.0`

+Submit these dagmans to the cluster as normal (ensure that the *.sub submit files are also in the same directory you're submitting from).
 Output files will be written to `$(outputdir)`.
 There will be multiple files for a single injected `ns` value, so you'll need to do a bit of file combination once all the jobs have finished running using the included script:

 ```
 python combine_trialfiles.py $(globlist) $(outputfile)